republik/plattform/src/components/InfoBox/docs.md

   - `float`: Break out to the left and let other elements flow around.
 - `figureSize`: The image size, `XS`, `S`, `M` or `L`.
 Should always be `XS` when `size` is `float`.
 - `figureFloat`: Enforce floating image on desktop.
+- `collapsable`: Whether the infobox should be collapsed by default.
+- `collapsableEditorPreview`: forward `editorPreview` to collapsable component.

 ```react
 <InfoBox>